opted-eu/wp3inventory/README.md

 # Introduction

-This is the code repository for the WP3 Inventory, which will contain an interlinked knowledge graph of news sources, media organizations, and data archives in Europe (for details see the [OPTED main page](https://opted.eu/)).
+This is the code repository for *Meteor* (the WP3 Inventory), which will contain an interlinked knowledge graph of news sources, media organizations, and data archives in Europe (for details see the [OPTED main page](https://opted.eu/)).
 Currently, this is a prototype / work in progress.

-The WP3 Inventory is a web based application that allows users to
+*Meteor* is a web based application that allows users to

-- browse & query the WP3 database
+- browse & query the *Meteor* database
 - Add new entries to the database
 - edit and update existing entries